palewire/go-big-with-github-actions/docs/what-are-actions.md

 However, Actions is not limited to these arcane, back-office tasks.
 Because it can be used to run any kind of script, computer programmers, including journalists, have found ways put Actions to all kinds of creative uses.

 A simple example is the [@ReutersJobs](https://mastodon.palewi.re/@ReutersJobs) social media bot.
-The project scrapes the job listings from the Reuters website, identifies new openings, generates promotional images and posts notices to Mastodon, a social media platform.
+The project scrapes the job listings from the Reuters website, identifies new openings, generates promotional images and posts notices to social media.

 [![@ReutersJobs post](_static/reuters-jobs-post.png)](https://mastodon.palewi.re/@ReutersJobs/113823961066565728)